modernben/forge-docs/1.0/servers/monitoring.md

 You may configure a new monitor from the **Monitoring** tab within the server detail page:

-1. Select the stat to monitor.
+1. Select the metric to monitor.
-2. Select whether the value of the stat should be `>=` or `<=` a threshold.
+2. Select whether the value of the metric should be `>=` or `<=` a threshold.
-3. Enter the threshold that the monitor would need to meet before notifying you.
+3. Enter the threshold percentage that the metric would need to meet before notifying you.
-4. Enter how long (in minutes) the stat needs to meet the above criteria for.
+4. Enter how long (in minutes) the metric needs to exceed the threshold criteria for before you are notified.
 5. Enter an email address to notify when the monitor's state changes.
 6. Click **Install Monitor**.

-Once the monitor is installed, your server will begin collecting data on the stats and notify you once the state changes.
+Once the monitor is installed, your server will begin collecting metric data data and notify you once the state changes.

 :::tip Notifying Multiple People

 Forge will only accept one email address to notify.
 If you need to notify multiple people, you should create a distribution list such as `team@example.com`.
 :::

 ### Stat Collection Frequencies

-The CPU Load, Free Memory and Used Memory stats will collect data every minute, whereas the Disk Space metric collects hourly.
+The CPU Load and Used Memory metric data will be collected every minute, whereas the Disk Space metric will be collected hourly.

 ## Deleting Monitors